MaraEliana/Diversified-Answer-Generation-QA-System/README.md

 ## Next Tasks:
 - change the structure of the stored information from each content (there is not a 1-to-1 correspondence between section titles and section texts)
 - add the possibility to store the scraped content directly in an OpenSearch index.

+PROBLEMS:
+-
+- languages
+- strong tag was not detected (look at page_3.json)

+NOTES FOR SCRAPING EXTERNAL DOCS:
+- Some of them are links to EUR-Lex pages and those contains links to simplified versions with the same content.
+Would be very helpful.
+- Use MarkItDown.
+- Beware of the PDFs.
+- First do not take care of text hierarchy.[- ]